hthoeglund/SPA_DataStructures/README.md

 # **SPA_DataStructures**
-Spring 2021 Advanced Topics in Computer Science Turn-in repository.
+Spring 2021 Advanced Topics in Computer Science Turn-in repository (St. Paul Academy and Summit School).

 ## Descriptions:
 * **Assignment1:** Contains a Mouse class with instance variables String name, int xCoordinate, int yCoordinate, and ArrayList<ArrayList<Integer>> coordinateHistoryStack.
 The mouse can move to different coordinates, and the coordinateHistoryStack contains its full movement history.
 The mouse also has accessor and movement methods.